-First, implement a class called CreditCard.
-This class will have attributes "name", "cardNumber",
+Next, create a class called QuadraticEquationSolver.
+This class should have a

 Please be sure to include a "README" file with your submission.
-For this assignment, it should be about two or three paragraphs long.
-You should explain how your program works, how to run it, what the output means, and how you performed all of the checks.
+For this assignment, it should be about two paragraphs long.
+You should explain how your program works, how to run it, what the output means, and how you performed all of the calculations.

-The Programming assignment will be worth a total of 60 points, distributed as follows:
+The Programming part is worth a total of 50 points, distributed as follows:

 |Submitting your assignment|

 For the Theory assignment, print a paper copy and submit it at the beginning of class.
 You do not need to submit it electronically.